patibugaj/fend-neighborhood-map/README.md

 # FEND NEIGHBORHOOD MAP (REACT)

-Project 8 (final) of the [Front-End Web Developer with Udacity](https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001).
+Project 8 (final) of the [Front-End Web Developer with Udacity](https://eu.udacity.com/course/front-end-web-developer-nanodegree--nd001) with the usage of the Google Maps API.

 ## Table of Contents